-The first thing any beginning prepper should start to stock is emergency food.
-Emergency food is freeze dried food that has a long shelf life.
+The first thing any beginning prepper should start to stock is healthy survival food.
+Emergency food is dehydrated or freeze dried food that has a long shelf life.
 This is food that you shouldn’t consider eating until necessary.

 Emergency food can be the difference between panicking and peace of mind.
 We recommend storing at least two weeks of emergency food.

 Yet, the more emergency food you stock the longer it will last and the better prepared you will be.
-You can find emergency food like long term food kits, freeze dried meats, and freeze dried fruits and vegetables right here at Valley Food Storage.
-And don't forget to account for special dietary needs with dairy free food storage or gluten free emergency food.
+You can find emergency food like survival food kits, freeze dried meats, and freeze dried fruits and vegetables right here at Valley Food Storage.

 The next thing every beginner prepper should stock up on is water.
 Stocking up on water is as important as stocking up on emergency food.
 Without food or water you won't make it very long when disaster strikes.